Lep19/hk-linux-setup-guide/README.md

       - https://linuxmint.com/download.php
     - "Canonical" Ubuntu: The most widely used Linux distro.
 Has professional support teams and is extremely general-purpose, but can be a bit overwhelming and bloated for more casual use-cases like ours
       - https://ubuntu.com/download/desktop
-  - If you'd like to experiment with other types of Linux, Arch (SteamOS, Bazzite) and Fedora (Pop_OS!, Nobara) are other popular and well-supported choices
+  - If you'd like to experiment with other types of Linux, Arch (SteamOS) and Fedora (Pop_OS!, Nobara) are other popular and well-supported choices

 Linux Installation
 - Install or plug in your second drive